Marketing your events is an important way to let others know about your project, especially your fellow graduate students.

 Required for all grants

-All grants are required to use the ODGE logo, which is sent to you by the Grants Fellow, and to post events on the MIT events calendar.
-If your publicity is in the form of a text-only e-mail, you may include the phrase “Sponsored by the Office of the Dean for Graduate Education” rather than using the image.
+All grants are required to use the OGE logo, which is sent to you by the Grants Fellow, and to post events on the MIT events calendar.
+If your publicity is in the form of a text-only e-mail, you may include the phrase “Sponsored by the Office of Graduate Education” rather than using the image.

 If you like, you may also include the grad friendly logo or the Graduate Student Life Grants logo (available from the Grants Fellow).